DanielNanto/sdl2-c-template/README.md

 # sdl2-template
 <br />
-This is an extremely basic sdl template.
-Included is a Makefile derived from previous collaberations with FD.
+This is an extremely basic SDL2 template using Cmake.
 <br />
-This repository is only meant for personal use.

-`valgrind ./sdl-cmake-template > log.txt 2>&1`